hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 these names directly without forwarding them to other servers.
 These domain names are configured in the zone files.

-The local domain is `network.lan` with additional subdomains `s1.network.lan`, `site1.network.lan`, `s2.network.lan`, and `site2.network.lan`.
-The subdomain
-`s1.network.lan` is just an alias for `site1.network.lan` and contains the same domain names.
-Accordingly, `s2.network.lan` is an alias for `site2.network.lan`.

-The aliasing is realized with domain-specific `$INCLUDE` statements in the zone file of the domain `network.lan`.
-The domain names are included from other files.
-For the subdomains `site1.network.lan` and `s1.network.lan`, the same file is included.
-Accordingly, `site2.network.lan` and `s1.network.lan` point to the same file.

-The configuration of Site 1 contains five `A` records: the three nodes `node1` to `node3` and the two services `service1` and `service2`.
-The `A` records of the nodes resolve to the addresses of the respective nodes in the Site 1 network.
-The `A` records of the services both resolve to the address of `node1`.
-The configuration of Site 2 only differs in the addresses of the
-nodes: the addresses of the respective nodes inside the Site 2 network.

-In addition to the two site-specific subdomains above, there are domain names in the domain `network.lan`: the two services `service1` and `service2`.
-Like the services in the two sites, they resolve to the address of `node1`.
-But the DNS servers in Site 1 and Site 2 use different configurations: in Site 1 the domain names resolve to the node in Site 1 and in Site 2 to the node in Site 2.
-This way, clients in one site can use these domain names to access the services in their respective site without having to know in which site they are.

 /etc/bind/named.conf.local:

 ```